 Focus on Photography

-The Focus on Photography club encourages club members ages 9 to 18 to learn and practice photographing.
+The Focus on Photography club encourages club members to learn and practice photographing.
 Youth can learn the printing and displaying process and have a chance to work with different photography equipment.

 In STEM Club, youth are given an opportunity to explore and solve different problems they see in the world around them.
 The goal of the club is to combine innovation and creativity with science, technology, engineering, and math.